abbodi1406/BatUtil/YAOCTRI/YAOCTRU_ReadMe.txt

 https://skanthak.homepage.t-online.de/curl.html
 https://curl.haxx.se/windows/

-Windows 10 version 1803 or later already contain curl.exe by default
+Windows 11 and Windows 10 version 1803 or later already contain curl.exe by default

 4. Text file
 plain text file with links, to be used with any Download Manager program, or through the browser